-Google has made changes lately to Google Maps API related to Geo Location on Chrome due to security concern.
+Google has made changes lately to Google Maps API related to Geo Location on Chrome and Safari and more browsers in the future due to security concern.

 Chrome has public intent to deprecate powerful features like geolocation on non-secure origins, and we hope that others will follow.